fido-device-onboard/client-sdk-fidoiot/docs/mbedos.md

 ## 3. Compiling safestring

-You do not have to build the `safestringlib` library for the Arm Mbed OS-based implementation because this will be done by FDO.
+You do not have to build the `safestringlib` library for the Arm Mbed OS-based implementation because this will be done by FDO Client SDK build system.

 ## 4. Environment Variables